Objective and investment policy

 The fund aims to provide a competitive global high yield bond market exposure whilst limiting interest rate risk.
-Fund performance is measured against a global high yield composite index (the performance comparator) over any five-year period.
+Fund performance is measured against a global high yield composite index over any five-year period.

 Investment policy and strategy

 Core investment: At least 70% of the fund is invested in floating rate high yield bonds.
 The exposure to floating rate high yield bonds is typically gained indirectly via derivatives (high yield credit default swaps) combined with government floating rate bonds from anywhere in the world, or cash.

 Between 70% and 130% of the fund is exposed to the high yield bond market, by investing directly or indirectly via derivatives.
 The fund’s neutral geographical asset allocation is 2/3 North America and 1/3 Europe.